 Healthy Computer Usage vs. Internet Addiction

 - Feelings of euphoria during internet usage can indicate a problem.
-The internet is convenient and some content within it may be fun or pleasurable, but if the act of using the internet or computer in general produces feelings of euphoria, the behavior is likely providing an escape rather than engaging a useful tool for productivity or convenience.
+The internet is convenient, and some content within it may be fun or pleasurable, but if the act of using the internet or computer, in general, produces feelings of euphoria, the behavior is likely providing an escape rather than engaging a useful tool for productivity or convenience.

-- If attempts to cut down on computer and internet usage have failed and/or resulted in feelings of irritability, boredom, mood swings, loneliness, anxiety, fear, or depression, an internet addiction is the cause behind these failed attempts and withdrawal symptoms.
+- If attempts to cut down on computer and internet usage have failed and resulted in feelings of irritability, boredom, mood swings, loneliness, anxiety, fear, or depression, an internet addiction is the cause behind these failed attempts and withdrawal symptoms.

-- Losing track of time while using the computer or spending time online is a strong indicator of problematic usage.
-As with other addictions like gambling and gaming, when one loses track of the time he or she has spent in front of a computer, it indicates an unconsciousness about the behavior, which leaves the door open for the progression of internet addiction.
+- Losing track of time while using the computer or spending time online is a reliable indicator of problematic usage.
+As with other addictions like gambling and gaming, when one loses track of time he or she has spent in front of a computer, it indicates an unconsciousness about the behavior, which leaves the door open for the progression of internet addiction.

-- When confronted about the amount of time spent online, if one becomes angry or defensive, or blatantly lies about it, this is also an indication of a problem that may be spiraling out of control.
+- When confronted with the amount of time spent online, if one becomes angry or defensive, or blatantly lies about it, this is also an indication of a problem that may be spiraling out of control.

-- A common occurrence in addiction of all kinds is isolation, and an increasing neglect of friends and social activities.
+- A common occurrence in addiction of all kinds is isolation and an increasing neglect of friends and social activities.
 For one who is addicted to the internet and computer usage, online relationships may begin to substitute real life, pushing him or her further into isolation.

 The development of internet addiction can come from many different sources, and certain behavioral patterns and personal issues, like those mentioned above can contribute to its development.
 Often, internet addicts set up profiles in online social communities as alternate identities, usually depicting a different type of person than who they truly are in an attempt to live out the life they want to have.
 This is most often a result of low self-esteem, which can produce fear of rejection and disapproval and feelings of inadequacy.
-The cycle of internet addiction becomes vicious when the only way out is through real life intervention and interaction, but an addict is too deeply entrenched in his or her virtual world to seek the help.
+The cycle of internet addiction becomes vicious when the only way out is through real-life intervention and interaction, but an addict is too deeply entrenched in his or her virtual world to seek the help.

 Dangers of Internet Addiction

 Like all addictions, internet and computer addiction can lead to devastating consequences for the addicted individual, as well as his or her loved ones.
 Compulsive use of the internet for all aspects of one’s life make the real world an increasingly smaller part of reality for that person.
 If one’s relationships, shopping, income, studies, communication, entertainment, and sexual arousal are all virtual, rather than real, his or her perceptions of reality can become severely skewed.
-This can result in broken relationships, suffering scholastic achievement, and/or decreased productivity at work, all of which can have devastating effects on an individual’s life, and lead to more problems associated with the pain of the issues created by internet addiction.
+This can result in broken relationships, suffering scholastic achievement, and decreased productivity at work, all of which can have devastating effects on an individual’s life, and lead to more problems associated with the pain of the issues created by internet addiction.

 Additional problems like sleep pattern disturbances, strained vision, neck and back pains, headaches, carpal tunnel syndrome, and pronounced weight gain or loss often occur with those suffering from internet addiction.
 Although these are noticeable symptoms, one who is addicted to the internet may not associate them with his or her constant use of computers, and if there is a recognized association, the very nature of addiction will prevent cessation of internet usage.

 The most dangerous part of internet addiction is the factors that make it compulsive and progressive.
 These factors are the emotions driving the behavior, or the underlying problems fueling the addiction.
-This is the case for most addicts of any type of substance or behavior.
-Once a person experiences the negative consequences associated with over-usage of computers and the internet, and is able to recognize them as detrimental, and simply stop the behavior, it would only be a mistake or temporary lapse of judgment, not an addiction.
+This is the case for most addicts of any substance or behavior.
+Once a person experiences the negative consequences associated with over-usage of computers and the internet, and can recognize them as detrimental, and simply stop the behavior, it would only be a mistake or temporary lapse of judgment, not an addiction.
 However, it is feelings of anxiety, depression, low self-esteem, pain, loneliness, and turmoil that drive the repetitious behaviors associated with internet addiction.
 Those addicted simply cannot find a way out of their ailments, so they continue to go back to their computer and internet usage as an escape, and to ease their inner struggles.